 - The notice says that it has already been approved by the tribunal (see below)

-- The application to the tribunal was authorised by a senior HMRC official
+- The application to the tribunal was made by an authorised HMRC officer

-- You have been asked for the documents/information and given a reasonable opportunity to make representations
+- You have been given a reasonable opportunity to make representations

 - The tribunal has been given a summary of your representations